BitBrew/event-docs/danlawtcp-events/pid-data.md

 - MilStatus: (object)
   - commandedOn: `true` (boolean) - Whether the malfunction indicator lamp was commanded to turn on by the vehicle.
     - Members:
-      - `true` - Indicates that the lamp was commanded to turn on by on by one of the vehicle's computers.
+      - `true` - Indicates that the lamp was commanded to turn on by one of the vehicle's computers.
       - `false` - Probably indicates that a lamp is on because of a faulty wire in the dashboard.
   - numCodes: `2` (number) - Total number of current diagnostic trouble codes, not just the code(s) triggering the MIL.
   - statusSupported: (object) - Describes the presence of vehicle system monitoring, and the vehicle's support for reporting on its systems' statuses.
 Similar to the supported PID list, but aggregated by vehicle system.